actions/upload-artifact/README.md

 This will result in artifacts like: `binary-ubuntu-latest-a`, `binary-windows-latest-b`, and so on.

 Previously the behavior _allowed_ for the artifact names to be the same which resulted in unexpected mutations and accidental corruption.
-Artifacts created by upload-artifact@v4 will be immutable.
+Artifacts created by upload-artifact@v4 are immutable.

 ### Environment Variables and Tilde Expansion